Francis Bacon said “Knowledge is power.” How true! But how do we up our knowledge to gain the power for change?

 Let’s look at two concepts, information and knowledge.
-Information refers to ideas, operations, numbers, facts, groups of facts etc. From schools to the corporate world, when someone doesn’t know something a teacher or corporate trainer provides instruction to help the person acquire the information.
+Information refers to ideas, operations, numbers, facts, groups of facts, and so forth.
+From schools to the corporate world, when someone doesn’t know something, a teacher or corporate trainer provides instruction to help the person acquire the information.

 If we examine all of the information a teacher hopes to impart, we can group it into a skill area.
 Skill areas might include reading, computer literacy, mathematics, leadership, or history.
-After taking all of the information in a skill area knowledge emerges.
+After absorbing information within a skill area, knowledge emerges.

 At Chartlytics we offer a method for applying the science of measurement and data monitoring to any target piece of information, skill, or behavior.
-The process vetted through research and many strikingly similar approaches incorporates the following method:
+The process is vetted through research and includes the following steps:

-The above cycle yields precise, enlightening data (the kind of precise data that occurs in other natural science fields like Physics).
+The above cycle yields precise, enlightening data (the kind of precise data that occurs in other natural science fields like physics).
 When taken together as a body of information, the chart reader obtains hard won knowledge.
-Chartlytics helps generate such hallowed knowledge vital to performance change through metrics and analytics.
+Chartlytics helps generate hallowed knowledge vital to performance change through metrics and analytics.

 Metrics and Analytics

 A metric refers to a standard of measurement.
 Metrics begin with counting, timing, or tracking data.
 The metric then sums the data or places it into a ratio.
-As an example, web metrics have a thing called a clickthrough rate or CTR.
+As an example, web metrics often include a "clickthrough rate" or CTR.
 A CTR counts how many clicks a web ad receives and divides that number by how times a website shows the ad.
-Think about CTR the next time you click on an ad with your favorite celebrity drinking milk, big data has its eyes on you!
+Think about CTR the next time you click on an ad with your favorite celebrity drinking milk; Big Data has its eyes on you!

-Chartltyics presently offers the following metrics: Accuracy pair, Accuracy ratio, Celeration, Bounce or Variability (Three total metrics - Total Bounce, Up Bounce, Down Bounce), Outliers, Accuracy Improvement Measure (A.I.M.), Frequency Multipliers (aka Frequency jumps), Celeration Multipliers (aka Celeration turns), Bounce Change, and A.I.M. change.
-All of the previously mentioned metrics helps us see the targeted behavior in the right light.
-Namely, such precision metrics provide a level of information dramatically superior to typical nonstandard linear graphs (NSLG) and their reliance on using words instead of metrics (e.g., describing trend as moderately increasing, describing variability as highly variable).
+All of the above metrics helps us see the targeted behavior in the right light.
+In other words, such precision metrics provide a level of information dramatically superior to typical nonstandard linear graphs (NSLG) and their reliance on vague words (e.g., moderately increasing trend) instead of numeric metrics (e.g., x2.0 celeration).
 Would you rather have words or numbers to detail your data?

 An analytic uses metrics to produce insight, prediction, and a deeper understanding of the data.
 In other words, the process of using data relationships to improve decision making and obtain new understanding of behavior falls in the domain of analytic.